RV Battery Basics

 It is advisable, and often now essential, to use a specialised alternator charger to reduce the effect of voltage drop.
 To ensure the optimum charging regime is maintained; that unit must be located as close to the batteries as possible, but preferably not in the same compartment.

-Whilst some RV makers ignore this, most battery makers insist that battery ventilation is still vital - by having a vent at the extreme top and bottom of the battery compartment.
-There are no industry standards regarding this; general practice, however, is to provide a few 25-50 mm holes at the top and likewise at the very bottom - or by using the stainless steel vents available from boat chandlers.
+Whilst some RV makers ignore this, most battery makers insist that battery ventilation is still vital.
+They advise having a vent at the extreme top and bottom of the battery compartment.
+There are no industry standards regarding this.
+General practice, however, is to provide a few 25-50 mm holes at the top and likewise at the very bottom - or use the stainless steel vents available from boat chandlers.

 If external, the compartment door should be of a light colour, and heat insulated.
 This compartment too must be ventilated as above.

 Battery makers specify capacity in amp hours (energy used over time).
 As most RV batteries are 12 volt (and watts equal amps times volts), to convert amp hours to watt hours multiply by 12 (or for 24 volt systems by 24).

 Batteries can be seen as like (fee-charged) bank accounts.
 They hold that paid in, less that drawn out.
 They also lose a bit internally – from 15%-20% for lead acids to 1%-2% for LiFePO4.

 As with bank accounts, you cannot store or use more than you pay in, and you incur overhead fees if you have an additional account.
 Adding another battery, without increasing the energy generated, is thus like adding a further bank account for the same total income.
 It will lose more of that stored because of the now increased loses of storing it.

 The above is widely misunderstood.
 Auto electricians say that RVs owners who run out of 12 volt power almost always seek an extra battery.
 But doing so only works if there is excess energy to charge it.